Leadership Team

 Ballou and her husband, Will, have three children, Mary Webb (’16), Charlie (’18), and George (’24) and are grateful for the many opportunities each has had as a Lamar School student.

-With almost two decades of experience in education, Erin Honeycutt has always had a passion for inspiring a love of learning.
-While Honeycutt is an alumna of Lamar School and her family is originally from Meridian, she spent most of her childhood living all across the country, never attending the same school for more than three years.
-These varied experiences gave her a unique perspective on education.
+With nearly two decades of experience in education, Erin Honeycutt has always been passionate about inspiring a love of learning.
+A Lamar School alumna, Honeycutt is originally from Meridian but spent much of her childhood living across the country, never attending the same school for more than three years.
+These diverse educational experiences shaped her unique perspective on teaching and school leadership.

-Honeycutt began her career in Meridian Public Schools at Parkview Elementary, teaching fourth and first grades.
-In 2011, she was the very first hire of Head of School Leigh Ann Ballou.
-At Lamar, Honeycutt has served in the roles of classroom teacher, technology director, and elementary director of admissions and academics before taking on the role of elementary principal in 2016.
+Honeycutt began her career in Meridian Public Schools at Parkview Elementary, where she taught both fourth and first grades.
+In 2011, she became the first hire of Head of School Leigh Ann Ballou.
+Since then, she has served Lamar in several key roles—including classroom teacher, technology director, and elementary director of admissions and academics—before stepping into her current role as elementary principal in 2016.

-Honeycutt received a Bachelor of Science in Curriculum and Instruction from the University of Southern Mississippi, a Master’s in Elementary Education and an Educational Specialist in Educational Leadership, both from Mississippi State University.
-She was voted teacher of the year at Parkview Elementary School in 2009 and helped initiate and develop the one-to-one Apple Program and the S.T.E.M.
-Labs at Lamar School.
+She holds a Bachelor of Science in Curriculum and Instruction from the University of Southern Mississippi, along with a Master’s in Elementary Education and an Educational Specialist degree in Educational Leadership from Mississippi State University.
+In 2009, she was named Teacher of the Year at Parkview Elementary and has continued to lead with innovation—helping to initiate Lamar’s one-to-one Apple Program and develop its S.T.E.M.
+Labs.